Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after Marchenko-based target zone isolation: Theory

 \subsection{Isolation of the reservoir's response}

 Using the relations presented in the previous section, the focusing and Green's functions above and below the reservoir can now be retrieved.
-From these functions the reflection response of the target zone can be isolated.
-First, the overburden is removed, using the extrapolated Green's function at $\mathbb{S}_1$ between the overburden and target zone \citep{Wapenaar2021}:
+From these functions, the reflection response of the target zone can be isolated.
+First, the overburden is removed, using the extrapolated Green's function between the overburden and the upper boundary $\mathbb{S}_1$ of the target zone \citep{Wapenaar2021}:

-Here $U^{-,\pm}_{a|bc}$ are the extrapolated Green's functions computed from \autoref{eqn:mar1} and \ref{eqn:mar2}, where $R_{abc}$ is used as reflection response $R$.
-The vertical line in the subscript indicates the location of focal level, i.e. between the underburden "a" and the target-zone "b". \autoref{eqn:redatum} is solved for $R_{bc}$ by multidimensional deconvolution \citep[MDD,][]{Wapenaar2011b}.
+Here $U^{-,\pm}_{a|bc}$ are the extrapolated Green's functions, retrieved with the Marchenko method from equations \ref{eqn:mar1} and \ref{eqn:mar2}, where $R_{abc}$ is used as reflection response $R$.
+The vertical line in the subscript indicates the location of focal level, i.e. between the overburden "a" and the target-zone "b". \autoref{eqn:redatum} is solved for $R_{bc}$ by multidimensional deconvolution \citep[MDD,][]{Wapenaar2011b}.
+This MDD is achieved with least-squares inversion in the frequency domain.
 Effectively we have now acquired a new reflection response $R_{bc}$, which is free from overburden interactions.
 Furthermore, coordinates $\xs{R}'$ as well as $\xs{S}'$ are located at the surface, due to the use of the extrapolated Green's functions.
-Hence, there is no need to extrapolate the reflection response back to the surface.
-This is in contrast to earlier work where the regular Green's functions were used \citep{vanIJsseldijk2021}.
+In contrast, previous work with regular Green's functions acquired a redatumed response at the focal depth, and then required an additional step to extrapolate this response to the surface \citep{vanIJsseldijk2021}.

-Next, the newly acquired reflection response ($R_{bc}$) is used to compute the extrapolated focusing functions between the target zone and the underburden at $\mathbb{S}_2$.
+Next, the newly acquired reflection response ($R_{bc}$) is used to retreive the extrapolated focusing functions between the target zone and the upper boundary $\mathbb{S}_2$ of the underburden.
 These focusing functions are then used to remove the underburden:

-The subscript $b|c$ denotes that $R_{bc}$ was used to compute the focusing functions from \autoref{eqn:mar1} and \ref{eqn:mar2}, with the focal level between target zone "b" and underburden "c".
-Again, the reflection response of the target zone $R_b$ can be retrieved from \autoref{eqn:isolation} by means of MDD.
+The subscript $b|c$ denotes that $R_{bc}$ was used to retrieve the focusing functions from equations \ref{eqn:mar1} and \ref{eqn:mar2}, with the focal level between target zone "b" and underburden "c".
+Note, that \autoref{eqn:isolation} directly follows from the definition of the focusing functions in the truncated medium \citep{WapenaarAndStaring2018}.
+Again, the reflection response of the target zone $R_b$ can be resolved from \autoref{eqn:isolation} by means of MDD.

 \plot[tb!]{flowchart2ccs}{width=.47\textwidth} {Flowchart to get the time differences in the reservoir from the isolated response (continuation of \autoref{fig:flowchart1iso}).}